Our take on Nelson

 There is a lot of relaxed outdoor wining and dining in Nelson City.
 Hopgood’s, a true destination dining location, has gained a reputation as one of the best restaurants in all of New Zealand and The Boat Shed, perched above the water at Nelson harbour, has been a local favourite for years.

 Nelson is also known for its ‘alternative’ scene.
 Meditation classes and spiritual teaching of various kinds are all readily available.
 There are yoga courses and workshops on topics that vary from quantum physics to how to design your own mudbrick or strawbale home.
-Once a year Nelson hosts the Festival Of Opportunities, one of the biggest alternative lifestyle expos in the country.
+Once a year Nelson hosts the Evolve Festival, one of the biggest alternative lifestyle expos in the country.

 The beauty of the region, the flourishing art scene, the quality restaurants and the availability of good, healthy food, good schools and health care attract many people to the area to live, work and play.